-The figures are pitched against other small SUVs instead of Hyundai's other small cars, like the i20 or even the i30, so they start at a similar level to the SEAT Arona (from around £17,000).
-That means they're higher than, say, the C3 Aircross's entry point - but that most basic Citroen is so basic that it's almost an irrelevance.
+The figures are pitched against other small SUVs instead of Hyundai's other small cars, like the i20 or even the i30, so they start at a similar level to the SEAT Arona (from around £18,000).
+That means they're higher than, say, the C3 Aircross's entry point - but that Citroen model is so basic that it's almost an irrelevance.
 Let's just say that the Kona is in the ballpark as far as its mainstream variants go.

-The SE and Premium 1.0 models – complete with a space-saver spare and either 17 or 18-inch wheels – manage official figures of 44.1mpg and 125g/km.
-These are some way adrift of the likes of the C3 Aircross and Arona, which feature a range of powerplants below 120g/km.
-The Citroen offers a diesel option, too, that gets to 70mpg and 104g/km.
+The SE and Premium 1.0 models – complete with a space-saver spare and either 17 or 18-inch wheels – manage official figures of 44.1mpg and 146g/km.
+These are some way adrift of the likes of the C3 Aircross and Arona, and the Citroen offers a diesel option, too, that returns over 60mpg.

 The higher-powered Kona is worse again, because while it's an efficient enough engine, it's paired up with a dual-clutch auto gearbox and four-wheel drive.
-It only returns official figures of 34.0mpg and 158g/km - some way adrift of the admittedly less powerful auto C3 Aircross (126g/km) and DSG auto Arona (113g/km).
+It only manages official figures of 34.0mpg and 189g/km.

 The EV's day-to-day running costs are very low, while Hyundai also offers you the option of buying and installing a 7kW charger for around £300.

-If you're looking to buy a petrol or diesel Kona, you're looking at Insurance groups ranging from 9-18, with the 1.0 petrol engine at the lower end of the spectrum and the 1.6 petrol at the top.
-On top of this, the Kona Electric has higher insurance ratings from groups 22-27.
-That's likely down to the perception that a complex electrical system will be costlier to repair than a combustion engined layout.
+If you're looking to buy a petrol Kona, you're looking at insurance groups ranging from 9-19, with the 1.0 petrol engine at the lower end of the spectrum and the 1.6 petrol at the top.
+The Kona Electric has higher insurance ratings from groups 22-27.

 In this review